-These STPs generally meet 50-60% TP removal and achieve 80% TSS removal, and the TV credit is equivalent to volume stored below the sump/underdrain, if applicable.
+3 These STPs generally meet 50-60% TP removal and achieve 80% TSS removal, and the T_V credit is equivalent to volume stored below the sump/underdrain, if applicable.
 (USEPA BMP Performance Curves, National Stormwater Database, International Stormwater Database)

-2.2.3.2.
+2.2.4.2.
 Water Quality Peak Flow Calculation

-The peak rate of discharge for the water quality design storm (1 inch, 24-hour storm event) is required for the sizing of rate based treatment practices and off-line diversion structures.
+The peak rate of discharge for the water quality design storm (1 inch, 24-hour storm event, Type II rainfall distribution) is required for the sizing of rate based treatment practices and off-line diversion structures.
 Conventional United State Department of Agriculture (USDA) Natural Resource Conservation Service (NRCS) methods for calculating runoff have been found to underestimate the volume and rate of runoff for rainfall events less than 2 inches.